haoxins/haoxins.github.io/archived/2021-kubernetes-in-action-2nd-1.md

   *non-existent* storage class, the claim remains `Pending` until the storage class is created.

+* Kubernetes does not support *changing* the
+  *storage class* name in an existing claim.
+  - The part that is mutable is `spec.resources.requests`, which is where you indicate the desired size of the volume.
+  - To **resize** the persistent volume, you may need to *delete and recreate* the pod that uses the claim.
+  - When the cluster administrator creates a storage class, they can use the `spec.allowVolumeExpansion` field to indicate whether volumes of this class can be *resized*.

+* The underlying volume is typically provisioned **asynchronously**.
+When the process completes, the status of the `PersistentVolume` object changes to `Available`; at this point, the volume is bound to the claim.
+* Users can then deploy pods that refer to the claim to gain access to the underlying storage volume.
+When the volume is no longer needed, the user deletes the claim.
+This typically triggers the deletion of both the `PersistentVolume` object and the underlying storage volume.

 ## ConfigMaps, Secrets, and the Downward API

 ## Organizing objects using labels, selectors, and Namespaces